sivy/monkinetic-2020-content/posts/2001-01-23-the-digital-lifestyle-contd.md

-Slug: the-digital-lifestyle-contd
-Date: 2001-01-23
+date: 2001-01-23
+slug: the-digital-lifestyle-contd
-Title: The Digital Lifestyle cont'd
+title: The Digital Lifestyle cont'd
-layout: post
+---

-<a href="http://www.nytimes.com/2001/01/21/technology/21APPL.html?pagewanted=all">This NYTimes article</a> describes Steve Job&#39;s recent revelation concerning The Digital Lifestyle, and some of his inspirations.
+[This NYTimes article](http://www.nytimes.com/2001/01/21/technology/21APPL.html?pagewanted=all) describes Steve Job's recent revelation concerning The Digital Lifestyle, and some of his inspirations.

-If there were no Mac to love, I would still agree that the Steve has hit it on the head with this idea.